 Volatility in global financial markets and changing political environments can cause fluctuations in the performance of the U.S. commercial real estate markets.
 Possible future declines in rental rates, slower or potentially negative net absorption of leased space and expectations of future rental concessions, including free rent to renew tenants early, to retain tenants who are up for renewal or to attract new tenants, may result in decreases in cash flows from investment properties.
 Increases in the cost of financing due to higher interest rates may cause difficulty in refinancing debt obligations prior to or at maturity or at terms as favorable as the terms of existing indebtedness.
-Further, increases in interest rates would increase the amount of our debt payments on our variable rate debt to the extent the interest rates on such debt are not limited by interest rate caps.
 Market conditions can change quickly, potentially negatively impacting the value of real estate investments.
 Management continuously reviews our investment and debt financing strategies to optimize our portfolio and the cost of our debt exposure.